SirPhemmiey/ecommerce-api/README.md

 Modern JavaScript technologies were adopted for this project

-ES2015: Also known as ES6 or ES2015 or ECMASCRIPT 6, is a new and widely used version of Javascript that makes it compete healthily with other languages.

 NodeJS: Node.js is an open-source, cross-platform JavaScript run-time for writing javascript server side applications.

 ExressJS: This is the web application framework for Node.js